sami-badawi/shapelogic-scala/README.md

 ## Goals ##

 * Make minimal uniform classes for images in ideomatic Scala
+* Use Scala's advanced type system to make image processing algorithms uniform
-* Make loaders and savers for these
+* Make loaders and savers for images
 * Make system for combining image operations
 * Port some algorithms from Shapelogic Java
   * Vectorization